Mridul98/omnilytics_data_science_challenge/README.md

     best fit for top2 (best to worst): fit3 > fit2 > fit

-    according to fit3 for top 2, the performance will have the yearly seasonality as similar as the last two year's seasonality pattern with a little bit of downward trend
+    according to fit3 for top 2, the performance will have the yearly seasonality as similar as the last two year's seasonality pattern with a little bit of flat trend.

+   According to the best forecast, the average monthly demand for top2 over the next 3,6 and 12 months will be 1678.40 , 1736.37 , 2097.53 respectively

     fit top3  = 2.9793